senekor/rust-workshop/final_project/src/cli/additional_features.md

 How to implement them for the CLI will be described in this section.
 You will be mostly on your own, but guidance will be given where new concepts / libraries etc. are required.

-You can choose to skip this section for now and explore the other commponents and integrations.
+You can choose to skip this section for now and explore the other components and integrations.
 Just remember to come back here if some integration requires you to have these features implemented.
 Jump to the [next section](./where_next.md) to explore other components and integrations or keep reading to implement more CLI features.